aoles/shinyURL/README.md

 ### Action buttons

+Unfortunately, operations performed using action buttons cannot be reliably recorded and restored.

+### Disable encoding of certain inputs

-Unfortunately, operations performed using action buttons cannot be reliably restored.
-You can omit them from the query URL by using IDs with a leading dot, e.g. `.myButton`.
+You can suppress certain inputs from being encoded in the query URL by using IDs with a leading dot, e.g. `.inputName`.
+These inputs won't be restored.